>Fiber Specialist, Holly

 He’s graduated with honors earning a degree in English and is working on a higher degree with focus on creative writing at San Jose State.
 He’s been involved in management of people for a long time; working at companies like Nordstrom and Borders, even being entrusted to work alone visiting 16 stores for Hostess in a 60 mile radius!
 It’s no wonder he has had such great jobs; he is an excellent, fun and witty conversationalist.

 >Farmers-in-Chiefs/Founders, Lisa & Dave

 This dynamic couple is the backbone to every activity at the Farm!
-Together they lead and organize Volunteers and Staff in every aspect of Hollyhill Hummingbird Farm into a harmonious symbiosis within our every expanding world-wide Community of supporting Hummingbirds and Elephants.
+Together they lead and organize Volunteers and Staff in every aspect of Hollyhill Hummingbird Farm into a harmonious symbiosis within our ever expanding world-wide Community of supporting Hummingbirds and Elephants.

 >VP and General Operations Manager, Lisa

 Lisa wrapped up her business management degree at Santa Clara University with high honors a few years ago.
 Her first job as an intern out in the “real” world lasted only a few weeks because her outstanding performance got her a promotion by the end of week three!
 By the end of year one she was their Marketing Manager!

 She has always used books to teach herself things like: nutrition, gardening, dog training and home repair.
 Lisa also supports free books for all within the Santa Clara County Library system.
 For three years she worked as a Volunteer before receiving a promotion as a paid staff member.
 On her off time from the library she works diligently as our General Operations Manager.